Fast Fourier Transform Calculator

 - Input format: Enter values separated by commas or spaces, for example

-0, 1, 0, -1or1 0 1 0. - Real and complex values: You may enter real numbers (like
+0, 1, 0, -1or1 0 1 0. - Real and complex values: You may enter real numbers like

-0.5or-3) or complex numbers ina+biform, such as1+2ior-0.5-0.75i, as recognized by common math libraries. - Sequence length: The number of values must be a power of two (4, 8, 16, 32, …).
-If not, the calculator will flag an error or ask you to adjust the length.
+0.5or-3, or complex numbers ina+biform, such as1+2ior-0.5-0.75i. - Sequence length: The number of values must be a power of two.
+If it is not, the calculator returns a clear validation message.

 Formulas and interpreting FFT output